During the course of an art show season, this question will be asked: “What’s your go to lens?”, typically by hobbyist photographers.

 For sunstars, I’ll almost always go with the 16-35.

 The 24-70 fits those applications where I may be shooting a larger view with a “natural” look to the vertical lines.
+I’ll also grab this lens for shots deep in the woods.

 When might I start with the 70-200?
 In those situations where I photograph isolated areas of the landscape, whether that is within the forest, the mountains, or Lake Michigan (ex. waves).

 The 50mm f/1.2 lens is more a “hiking lens”.
 Each morning I take a 2 mile hike in the woods near our home.
 Having the 50mm lens works great in this application when I don’t plan on taking any other lenses or my tripod.
+It is also very useful when I’m on vacation, and a family hike is the primary objective, with photography being secondary.
+(When photography is the primary objective, I take my all my equipment and tripod).

 Starting with one lens doesn’t guarantee it will remain the active lens.
 If something is of great interest which requires a different lens, I will definately switch.
 In that instance, my “go to” lens just changed.